FactorBackup/factor-1/README.md

 The `master` branch is meant to be stable.
 Development is normally done in separate branches.
-[Tags](https://github.com/iondis/litedash/tags) are created to indicate new official, stable release versions of Flowercoin Core.
+[Tags](https://github.com/iondis/litedash/tags) are created to indicate new official, stable release versions of Litedash Core.

 The contribution workflow is described in [CONTRIBUTING.md](https://github.com/iondis/litedash/blob/v0.12.1.x/CONTRIBUTING.md).